-STUDENT-RIGHT-TO-KNOW
+STUDENT RIGHT TO KNOW - CAMPUS SECURITY ACT

-On November 8, 1990 the STUDENT-RIGHT-TO-KNOW and CAMPUS SECURITY ACT was signed by the President of the United States.
+On November 8, 1990 the STUDENT RIGHT-TO-KNOW and CAMPUS SECURITY ACT was signed by the President of the United States.
 The act contains two parts.
-The first concerns information of completion and transfer rates.
+The first concerns information of graduation rates.
 The second is called the "Campus Crime Awareness" and "The Campus Security Act of 1991."